idalbo/data_engineering_zoomcamp_project/README.md

 * in your defined Google Data Storage bucket, you will see three subfolders: `population`, `province`, and `region`, where the raw data in `.parquet` format are stored
 * within your Google BigQuery data warehouse, you will see two new schemas, namely:
   * `dtc_de_project_dev`: here you will find external tables generated by using the data in the bucket (with the suffix `_raw`), and partitioned&clustered tables obtained from the raw data
-  * `dtc_de_project_prod`: here you will find aggregated fact tables of regional and provincial covid numbers in Italy at a weekly level (note that by mistake they are called `dim_` here, but they should be `fact_`), plus a dimension table containing a snapshot of the italian population numbers (again, by mistake here I switched the prefix and this is called `fact_`)
+  * `dtc_de_project_prod`: here you will find aggregated fact tables of regional and provincial covid numbers in Italy at a weekly level (note that by mistake they are called `dim_` here, but they should be `fact_`), plus a dimension table containing a snapshot of the Italian population numbers (again, by mistake here I switched the prefix and this is called `fact_`)

 note that tables within the `dtc_de_project_prod` will only appear once you run the DAG for at least one week.

 ### Report in GDS

 After the production table were ready, a Google Data Studio simple report was generated, you can access it through the following link:https://datastudio.google.com/reporting/038356f3-3fb1-411a-9c80-c962f5d2f583.
-For the sake of simplicty, only few simple visuals of regional data, as well as two KPI cards with population information were displayed.
+For the sake of simplicity, only few simple visuals of regional data, as well as two KPI cards with population information were displayed.

 ![image](https://user-images.githubusercontent.com/49947038/160274413-1be98a1f-13a3-4088-8e5c-6fcb05bef4ec.png)